-Part of understanding grandiose narcissism definition is knowing the difference between grandiose vs. vulnerable narcissism.
+Part of understanding “What is a grandiose narcissist?” is knowing the difference between grandiose vs. vulnerable narcissism.
 While grandiose narcissists are outwardly exhibitionistic, self-centered, and dominating, vulnerable narcissists tend to experience anxiety, shame, and feelings of inferiority.

 In contrast to a grandiose narcissist, a vulnerable narcissist appears quite shy and thin-skinned.
 They may avoid contact with others, but quietly, they can be angry or aggressive when faced with threats to their ego.

 Compared to the grandiose narcissist, a vulnerable narcissist is likely to internalize and experience psychological distress in the form of anxiety or depression.

 Some vulnerable narcissists act out with anger and aggression when they feel slighted.
 Still, they are more likely to turn inward and experience deep depression and anxiety when others hurt them.

 15 signs of a grandiose narcissistic personality disorder in toxic relationships